hilbert-spaess/hilbert-spaess.github.io/_posts/2020-04-16-MCMC in practice.md

 I've found a lot of good resources motivating MCMC methods, and describing the relevant algorithms, chiefly Gibbs sampling, Metropolis sampling, and Hybrid Monte-Carlo.
 When attempting to actually apply these tools, I've come across a few tricks and concepts that weren't clearly signposted in the literature.
 (The specific problems that required the use of MCMC were [survival curves](https://hilbert-spaess.github.io/STATS-survival-curves/) problems and full parameter inference of neural network models).

-I'll first give brief motivation
+I'll first give brief motivation for MCMC methods.

-## Brief motivation and intuition
+## Brief summary of MCMC methods

 Assume we have a distribution $P(\theta)$ over a high-dimensional vector of parameters $\theta$.
 We want to get some decent independent samples of $\theta$.
 We often assume that $P$ is un-normalised, and we don't know the normalisation constant.
 Simple approaches like discretizing the parameter space scale badly with increasing dimension.
 In fact, if the distribution is a posterior distribution on a parameter we're interested in, we hope that the probability is concentrated in a small region of the space.
 This gives the problem an optimisational flavour- we're looking for the peaks of a complicated probability density function.
 If we were looking for the point of maximum density, an algorithm like gradient ascent might be useful.